KieferSivitz/vue-gh-pages/README.md

     "homepage": "https://github.com/myusername/my-app",

+    if you are using ssh you will need to add the ssh link:

+    "homepage": "git@github.com:myusername/my-app

 If this is left off you will have to commit and push the changes manually.

 ### Step 4: Now when you're ready to push to github, run: